Sandi, Uttar Pradesh: Geography

 Sandi is located at 27.3°N 79.95°E. It has an average elevation of 175 metres (439 feet).

 History

-The name "Sandi" is said to be derived from the name Santan Dih or Santan Khera, which it received after Raja Santan Singh, a Sombansi king said to have ruled here until 1398, when he was defeated by Muslim conquerors and fled to Kumaon.
+The name "Sandi" is said to be derived from the name Santan Dih or Santan Khera, which it received after Raja Santan Singh, a Somvanshi king said to have ruled here until 1398, when he was defeated by Muslim conquerors and fled to Kumaon.
 His fort, whose ruins still exist to the south of the modern town, had a deep moat, and the besieging Muslim army had little success until they dug a channel from the moat to the Garra.
 The Muslims at first built a town southeast of Santan Khera, called Fatehpur Islamabad, but 22 years later it was abandoned due to disease and the site of Santan Khera was reoccupied.
 It was officially renamed Ashrafabad, but the name never caught on and instead it was called Santan Dih or Sandi.